sassoftware/restaf-server/README.md

 For backward compatability the following are currently supported.
 Please switch to the recommended redirect above.

-<http://localhost:8080/viyaapp/index.html> where index.html is the value of REDIRECT setting in the enc file.
+<http://localhost:8080/viyaapp/index.html> where index.html is the value of REDIRECT setting in the env file.

 All this is unnecessary confusion for flexibility not really required - so switch to the simpler configuration discussed earlier.